based on Reviews

 • Prevention of excessive calcium influx (protection of heart muscle cells)

-• modulation of intracellular calcium action
+• Modulation of intracellular calcium action

-• Activation of calcium ATP-ase (stabilizes excitation potential of heart/skeletal muscle cells)
+• Activation of calcium ATPase (stabilizes excitation potential of heart/skeletal muscle cells)

-• Influence on potassium channels or Na/K-ATP-ase (muscles, heart muscle, nerve cells)
+• Influence on potassium channels or Na/K-ATPase (muscles, heart muscle, nerve cells)

 • Mg closes K channels in cells and increases K intracellularly

-• reduction of muscle contractions and vascular tone
+• Reduction of muscle contractions and vascular tone

 • But also: calcium-like effects (synergism)

-Involvement in cardiac functions, such as:
+Involvement in cardiac functions, such as z.B.:

-• regulation of contractile proteins
+• Regulation of contractile proteins

-• transport of Ca++ (via sarcoplasmic reticulum)
+• Transport of Ca++ (via sarcoplasmic reticulum)

-• co-factor of ATPase activities
+• Co-factor of ATPase activities

 • Influence of Ca++ binding and Ca transport in membranes and intracellular organelles